Traumatic Brain Injuries

 Mayo Clinic — Traumatic Brain Injury — The non-profit Mayo Clinic is one of the leading medical service providers in the world and specializes in complex illnesses and injuries, including TBI.
 Read about the symptoms of TBI and find links to additional information about TBI and other types of head injuries.

-Did you or your loved one sustain a Traumatic Brain Injury in Washington or anywhere in the Pacific Northwest while working in the maritime industry, either on a ship or at the docks?
+Did you or your loved one sustain a TBI while working in the maritime industry, either on a ship or at the docks?

-The attorneys at Anderson Carey Williams & Neidzwski will vigorously fight for your rights and strive to produce the most favorable outcome, whether that means reaching a settlement or going to trial.
-We have obtained numerous seven-figure outcomes for victims of TBIs.
+If you suffered TBI as a result of a maritime accident, you may have a right to recover money damages under maritime law.
+The attorneys at BoatLaw, LLP will vigorously fight for your rights and strive to produce the most favorable outcome for your case, whether that means reaching a settlement or going to trial.
+We represent commercial fishermen and divers, deckhands, barge workers, dock and shipyard workers, as well as passengers on vessels who suffered a head injury or traumatic brain injury at sea or on land.
+We have obtained numerous favorable outcomes for victims of TBIs.